alemart/encantar-js/README.md

 [![Demo](docs/img/mage.gif)](https://encantar.dev/demos/hello-three/poster.html) [![Game](docs/img/basketball.gif)](https://encantar.dev/demos/basketball/poster.html)

+:heart: encantar.js is an Augmented Reality technology which I develop independently.
+Support the continuance of this work by [purchasing your copy](https://ko-fi.com/s/3ee4182cb6).
+You can also [become a sponsor](https://github.com/sponsors/alemart).
+Thank you!

 ## Features

 * **Image tracking**: track detailed images such as book covers, cartoons and photos.
 No need of manual training!